Abstracted-Labs/saturn-sdk/docs/pages/saturn.md

 **Parameters:**

-- `id` (number): The multisig ID.
+- `id` (number): The ID of the multisig account.
-- `address` (string | AccountId): The address of the member to remove.
+- `address` (string | AccountId): The address of the member to be removed.
 - `amount` (BN): The amount of tokens to burn from the member.
-- `proposalMetadata` (string | Uint8Array, optional): The proposal metadata.
+- `proposalMetadata` (string | Uint8Array, optional): The metadata for the proposal.

 **Returns:**

-A Promise that resolves to a MultisigCall object.
+A Promise that resolves to a `MultisigCall` object representing the call to propose removing a member from the multisig account.

 ### [vote](https://saturn-typedocs.invarch.network/classes/Saturn.html#vote)

-Vote on a multisig call.
+Votes on a multisig call.

 ```typescript
 vote({